 Our mission is to help our clients reduce and manage episodic risk and improve the safety of their work environments so they can worry less and focus more on what they do best.
-Using our decades of international experience we provide a wide breadth of vital safety, risk management and training solutions that help prevent catastrophic incidents.

 Dr. Melhem is an internationally renowned expert in the areas of pressure relief and flare systems design, chemical reaction systems, process safety, and risk analysis.
 As the founder of ioMosaic, he has over 25 years of engineering and process safety experience, and has participated in numerous risk management, consequence analysis, and quantitative risk assessment studies for commercial and government clients.